ahfchow/Simple_CTMUrban/README.md

 # Simple_CTMUrban

-This is a simple simulator for signal-controlled urban street networks (mainly created for students to further develop) based upon cell transmission model (CTM).
+This is a simple simulator developed in MATLAB (mainly prepared for students with little experience on computer coding) for signal-controlled urban street networks based upon cell transmission model (CTM).
 The CTM computation is implemented mainly based on work by Kurzhanskiy and Varaiya (2009).

 - Reference:
 Kurzhanskiy A, Kwon J and Varaiya P (2009) Aurora Road Network Modeler.
 In: Proceedings of 12th IFAC Symposium on Control in Transportation Systems.